BenOvermyer/benovermyer.com/content/blog/my-politics-2018-edition.md

 *   Equality at birth is a nice ideal, but a false reality.
 Social circumstances always skew the scale.
 *   Do unto others as you would have done to you.
 *   Thoughtful investigation that is broadly distributed should not be considered wholly false because it contradicts the opinions of people in authority.
-*   Sometimes, it’s necessary to discard something and start from scratch with a new perspective.
+*   Sometimes, it's necessary to discard something and start from scratch with a new perspective.
-*   Money can’t buy happiness, but it can buy freedom, which can help build happiness up to a point.
+*   Money can't buy happiness, but it can buy freedom, which can help build happiness up to a point.
 *   You are ultimately responsible for your own actions.
 *   Rewarding desired behavior is almost always preferable to punishing unwanted behavior.
 *   Those who have lived among a higher diversity of people for a longer period of time are more likely to make leadership decisions that benefit a society.